Geonovum/ogc-api-features-guideline/Examples.md

 | Gokoala   |PDOK                  |https://api.pdok.nl/brt/top10nl/ogc/v1 |

 Per tool, findings are elaborated in the next chapters when relevant.
 They are held to the requirements in the standards as stated in chapter 3.
-Not all standards are regarded, since they were not yet astablished at the time the services were set online.
+Not all standards are regarded, since they were not yet established at the time the services were set online.
 This applies for example to the common and filtering standard.

 ### Pygeoapi versus requirements